 When he was younger, in my paid job, if I was working from home, I would still take him to the nursery or childminder, (we used to have nursery days and Mummy days) unless it was extreme weather.
 He needed the continuity and stimulation of a different environment with other children, and I was still paying for it.

 We used to provide tech support for home workers, and there’s nothing worse or unprofessional than kids and dogs being noisy in the background when on the phones.”

-“I think it’s important before you start as a VA to sit down and write out your child’s routine and commitments such as after school clubs.
-I found that helped me worked out how many hours you can realistically pencil in for clients throughout the day.
+“I think it’s important before you start as a VA to sit down and write out your child’s routine and commitments such as after-school clubs.
+I found that helped me work out how many hours you can realistically pencil in for clients throughout the day.